Bios-Marcel/ServerBrowser/README.md

 ### Structure

-It is a multi-project consisting of 3 subprojects
+It is a multi-project consisting of 1 subprojects

 ```
 ServerBrowser			The parent project
 |__ client				The Windows GUI client with which humans interact
 ```

+The fact, that this is a multi-project is due to two components that don't exist anymore, this will soon be refactored.

 ### Building with gradle